 - The National Museum

 - And many more

-Additionally, the pass offers you free access to several guided walking tours of Oslo, plus admission to the Frognerbadet open-air bath complex (summer only) with heated outdoor pools and water slide.
+Additionally, the pass offers you free access to a guided walking tour of Oslo, plus admission to the Frognerbadet open-air bath complex (summer only) with heated outdoor pools and water slide.

 What about discounts?

-Other perks include reductions on activities such as zip-lining through the tree tops at the Oslo Summer Park, boat trips and tickets for concerts at the Oslo Concert Hall – with discounts of between 15% and 30% off the usual rates.
+Other perks include reductions on activities such as zip-lining through the tree tops at the Oslo Climbing Park, boat trips and tickets for concerts at the Oslo Concert Hall – with discounts of between 15% and 30% off the usual rates.

 The pass also includes free use of all forms of public transportation in zones 1 and 2, which covers pretty much every attraction you’d want to see in the city as well as travel to and from many of Oslo’s surrounding suburbs.

 Bear in mind, though, that both Gardermoen and Torp airports lie outside of these zones, so transport to and from the airports is not covered by the pass.

 For details on how to get from the airport to Oslo, see our guide to Getting from Oslo airport to the city centre.